Raised left hand: Context

-The artwork, like many other plaster casts González created between 1940-1942, embodies the artist's own feelings towards the injustice of war.
+The artwork, like many other plaster casts González created between 1940 and 1942, embodies the artist's own feelings towards the injustice of war.
 By 1942, the artist witnessed the destruction of his native country through the Spanish Civil War, and then again in the beginning of the Second World War.
 The artist was directly affected by the latter war; his daughter and son-in-law went into hiding shortly after World War II began leaving the artist alone as his health failed; this is because his son-in-law was a known anti-Nazi, and thus was being sought by the German secret police.
 At this time, the artist began to focus on figurative drawings and plaster castings.
 The art produced during the last two years of his life are testimonies to the suffering and despair González felt towards tyranny and war.
 His last casts suggest the extent of despair and terror he felt and witness; these include the La Montserrat Shouting, Abstract Figure, and the Raised Left Hand.